Move from resistance to collaboration in renewable energy projects.

 ✅ Stronger returns

-Reduce exposure to planning delays and social pushback.
+Mitigate exposure to planning and social risks.

 Authorities get: